Mohammed-Imran4/Pandas-basics/README.md

  .
 Scatter Plot :
 A scatter plot shows the relationship between two variables.
 We compare Height vs Weight of individuals.
+example:
+import pandas as pd
+import numpy as np
+import matplotlib.pyplot as plt